neutralusername/SampleProxy/readme.md

 browser extensions exist that can redirect all urls to "localhost:8080/?url="

-configure https usage goes beyond testing
+configure https if usage goes beyond testing